Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 Usborne Phonics Readers

 Colourful, well-illustrated, and affordable.
-The Usborne series includes titles like Big Pig on a Dig and Ted in a Red Bed that use rhyme and repetition alongside phonics.
-Children find them funny, which matters — a child who laughs while reading is a child who will pick up a book again.
+Titles like Big Pig on a Dig and Ted in a Red Bed use rhyme and repetition alongside phonics.
+My kid found them funny, which matters a lot — a child who laughs while reading will pick up a book again.

 Best for: K1 to early K2.
-The rhyming text makes blending feel natural and fun.
+The rhyming text makes blending feel natural.

 Jolly Phonics Readers

 If your child's school uses Jolly Phonics (many Singapore kindergartens do), these readers align directly with the letter-sound order taught in class.
-Each book introduces only the sounds your child has learned up to that point.
-This tight alignment between classroom and home reading eliminates confusion.
+Each book only introduces sounds your child has already learned.
+This tight alignment between school and home eliminates confusion — something I wish I'd known earlier instead of randomly buying books that used letter sounds she hadn't covered yet.

-Best for: Children whose kindergarten follows the Jolly Phonics programme.
+Best for: Children whose kindergarten follows Jolly Phonics.
 Reinforces what they learn at school.

 Bob Books (Set 1: Beginning Readers)

-A classic for a reason.
+A classic for good reason.
 Bob Books start with just two or three letter sounds per book and gradually increase complexity.
-The illustrations are simple — almost stick-figure quality — but children love them because they can read these books entirely by themselves from the very start.
-That first experience of independent reading is powerful.
+The illustrations are simple — almost stick-figure quality — but kids love them because they can read these entirely by themselves from the start.
+That first moment when your child reads a whole book alone?
+Priceless lah.

 Best for: K1 children just beginning to blend.
 The simplest entry point into independent reading.